LeoKamgarCU/BetterIMWebsite/Milestone-Submissions/milestone1.md

 Vision Statement:
 For college kids and anyone else who needs an easy way to manage their intramural, club, or recreational athletic teams.
 IMProved is a web app that offers a simple, fast, and intuitive way to explore, join, and create teams.
 Unlike IMLeagues.com, our product is not full of ads and confusing, buggy multi-step interfaces.

+Development Methodology:
+We will use an Agile Methodology while developing this project because the timeline is only 4 weeks.

 Communication Plan:
 We will be using primarily Discord for communication with each other.
 As needed, we may also utilize additional methods including a text group chat, google docs, and email.